BasicConceptClassification/ClassificationDeveloper/BasicConceptsClassification/README.md

 # DEPLOYMENT NOTES
 The project requires Neo4j to be running on localhost:7474 to provide the NoSQL database.
 Additionally, the current connection string for SQL database needs to be changed within the root web.config file to:
 ```
-Server=.\SQLEXPRESS;Database=<DBNAME>;Integrated Security=true
+Server=.\SQLEXPRESS;Database=DBNAME;Integrated Security=true
 ```
-where <DBNAME> is whichever database is currently running on the machine for ASP.NET applications ("master" or "aspnet" usually).
+where DBNAME is whichever database is currently running on the machine for ASP.NET applications ("master" or "aspnet" usually).
 Ideally, the SQL database should be migrated from express to a more robust version of Microsoft SQL Server, but since we didn't really  have a budget for this project, it's what we've been using for now.
 ### "Foolproof" guide to deployment using Visual Studio
 ##### Before you start
 * Download the AWS Toolkit from [this site](http://aws.amazon.com/visualstudio/) and install it.
 Note that I've had some trouble with this toolkit on my Windows 7 machine, but AFAIK it can be fixed by re-installing it.